Everything is changing and all of us are looking for tools as we try to keep up.

-Radio’s enduring brand strength – We must keep our eye on the core business, so PRTS 2018 will continue to explore how the first year of the new administration has impacted listening and public radio interest.
+Radio’s enduring brand strength – We must keep our eye on the core business, so PRTS 2019 will continue to explore how the current administration has impacted listening and public radio interest.

 As a stakeholder station, you will receive an array of information to help guide your understanding and decision-making: complete totals for the survey, your format, and your local audience, along with key demographic breakouts.

 An executive summary will be presented via webinar upon analysis of the data.
 It will be open to stakeholder stations and their entire staffs only.
-We will then present an executive summary of PRTS 2018 at the PRPD Conference in August in Austin, TX.
+We will then present an executive summary of PRTS 2019 at the PRPD Conference in August in Minneapolis, MN.

 Again, the key to the success of this project depends on the inclusion of a wide range of stakeholder stations.
 We strongly encourage your station’s participation.
 Please also share this information with your colleagues.

-There is no change in the fee structure since last year and we feel strongly that the PRTS studies remain one of the best deals in public radio.
+There is no change in the fee structure since last year and we believe the PRTS studies remain one of the best deals in public radio.

 - $550 for PRPD members in markets 1-30